-Sometimes it’s a notice of a real estate transaction, or a advertisement for various veterinary hospitals.
+Sometimes it’s a notice of a real estate transaction, or an advertisement for various veterinary hospitals.
 Sometimes, though—often enough to be satisfying—there’s a full-fledged story, with a nice dramatic arc and a great illustration.
 Some of the stories I knew about: great uncle Edward and the Jury, Whitehat McCarty and the Palace.
-There are stories I’ve never heard before: great grandaunt Hannah McCarty Welch and her determination to stay in her home, and great granduncle John McCarty’s beef with the Horseshoers Union.
+There are stories I’ve never heard before: great grandaunt Hannah McCarty Welch and her determination to stay in her home, and great granduncle John McCarty’s beef with the Horseshoer’s Union.

-The incidents are marked as such.
-Depending on my energy level and available time, I’ll be writing essays about the incidents—the small dramas—that I’ve discovered in the digitized pages of San Francisco and Northern California newspapers.
 This map might grow.
 It might not.
 Whatever happens I can confidently say that it’s the most complete account of where we lived and worked in this changeable state and city and what we (sometimes) did.

 There’s been a Creely or a McCarty in San Francisco from at least 1859, and possibly longer.
-There’s just three of us here now: me, and my lovely cousin Gerald O’Connor, who has the luminous blue eyes of his great-Grandmother Margaret.
+There’s just three of us here now: me, and my lovely cousin Gerald O’Connor, who has the luminous blue eyes of his great-grandmother Margaret.
 My cousin Robert Skinner, who is a McCarty, lives here, too.

 Maybe we’ll make some history.
 (I certainly try.).
 But in case we don’t, here’s the history we have made.
 All mistakes are mine and hopefully there’s some resemblance to actual persons, all of whom are dead.
 Here’s a link to a page which lists the family members that appear on this map.
 If you want to see birth dates and death dates, please follow this link to Ancestry.com, where that information is recorded.
 If I’ve missed anyone, feel free to fix it yourself.
 (Just ask me for editing permission :-).

 Maireann na daoine ar scáil a chéile: we live within reach of each other’s shadows (this is not a strict translation.)
 Shadows obscure, but they provide shelter, too.
 It depends on what you use them for, I guess.
-Shelter or shade, I love my family, and this map is a gift to it, them and you.
+Shelter or shade, I love my family, and this map is a gift to them and you.
 Enjoy.